 Adnexal Tumors refer to the growth that occurs near the uterus.
-These tumours are also known as adnexal masses.
+These tumors are also known as adnexal masses.
 Adnexal Tumors are generally formed in the ovaries or the fallopian tube.
 The ovaries are the ones that help to make eggs and hormones, while the fallopian tube connects to the ovaries and the uterus.
-The tumour can even be formed in the connective tissue of this part of the body.
+The tumor can even be formed in the connective tissue of this part of the body.

 Adnexal Tumors are generally not cancerous, however, they can sometimes lead to cancer.
 Adnexal Tumors can be caused by many conditions, and they can even happen at any age.